 https://test.cpdl.org/wiki/images/9/9d/Ws-weel-all.pdf

-Johann Sebastian Bach (1685 – 1750): Brich dem Hungrigen dein Brot BWV39
+Johann Sebastian Bach (1685 – 1750): Cantata no.39: Brich dem Hungrigen dein Brot

 NORVIS Baroque Orchestra – director Chris Orton

 NORVIS Baroque Orchestra welcomes wind players as well as strings.
 Players are invited to select the parts that they play.
-Oboes and flutes will need to choose from violin 1 and 2, and some transposition will need to occur when string parts go below your range.
+Oboes and flutes may need to choose from violin 1 and 2, and some transposition will need to occur when string parts go below your range.
 The conductor reserves the right, however, to re-distribute players to ensure a suitable balance across all parts.
 Bassoons can take the cello/basso line.
 Recorder players can choose to play on voice flutes or alto recorders, with the occasional transposition.
 We can accommodate a maximum of four recorder players per piece.
 Recorder parts are suitable for advanced players.

 NORVIS Recorder Ensemble – director Peter Wendland